-This package contains the shared libraries (libmysqlclient.so) that certain languages and applications need to dynamically load and use MySQL.
+This package contains the shared libraries (libmysqlclient.so\) that certain languages and applications need to dynamically load and use MySQL.
 It contains single-threaded and thread-safe libraries.
-Install this RPM if you intend to compile or run C API applications that depend on the shared client library.
 If you install this package, do not install the MySQL-shared-compat package.